engl5674/engl5674s18/_schedule/schedule.md

         - date: 2018-02-06
           desc: 'Race and Racism'
           readings: [ 'Chapter 5 in Banks, A. (2006).
 Race, rhetoric, and technology: Searching for higher ground.
 LEA and NCTE.', 'Daniels, J. (2012).
 Race and racism in Internet Studies: A review and critique. <cite>New Media &amp; Society, 15</cite>, pp. 695–719.', 'Chapter in Noble, S. U. (2018). <cite>Algorithms of oppression: How search engines reinforce racism</cite>.
 New York, NY: NYU Press: Chapter 2, Searching for black girls, Kindle locations 1174-1791.', '<del>Wilson III, E.J. & Costanza-Chock, S. (2012).
 New voices on the net: The digital journalism divide and the costs of network exclusion.
 In L. Nakamura & P.A.
 Chow-White (Eds.), Race After the Internet (pp. 246-268).
 New York, NY: Routledge.</del>' ]
-          assign: [ 'Use annotations in Google Drive' ]
+          assign: [ 'Use-annotations in Google Drive' ]
       thu:
         - date: 2018-02-08
           desc: 'Activism'
           readings: [ 'Freelon, Deen and McIlwain, Charlton D. and Clark, Meredith D, Beyond the Hashtags: &num;Ferguson, &num;Blacklivesmatter, and the Online Struggle for Offline Justice (February 29, 2016).
 Center for Media & Social Impact, American University, Forthcoming.
 Available at SSRN: <a href="https://ssrn.com/abstract=2747066" target="_blank">https://ssrn.com/abstract=2747066</a>.', 'Poe-Alexander, K. and Hahner, L. A. (2017).
 The intimate screen: Revisualizing understandings of down syndrome through digital activism on Instagram.
 In D. M. Walls &amp; S. Vie, (Eds.) <cite>Social Writing/Social Media: Publics, Presentations, and Pedagogies (pp. 225-244)</cite>.
 Perspectives on Writing.
 Fort Collins, CO: The WAC Clearinghouse and UP of Colorado.
 Retrieved Jan.
 6, 2018 from https://wac.colostate.edu/books/social/.' ]
-          assign: [ 'Use annotations in Google Drive' ]
+          assign: [ 'Use-annotations in Google Drive' ]

     - num: 5
       wkh: 'Queer &amp;&amp; Feminisms'